cncf/foundation/style-guide.md

 ## 4. Logos ##

 Logos for all CNCF-hosted [projects](https://www.cncf.io/projects/) and programs are available at [https://github.com/cncf/artwork/](https://github.com/cncf/artwork/).
-We prepare artwork in 3 formats (PNG/SVG/AI), 3 layouts -- horizontal (also known as landscape format), stacked (which is closer to square), and icon (which does not include the name and is square), and 3 versions (color/black/white).
-So, that's at least 27 versions of most logos.
+We prepare artwork in 2 formats (PNG & SVG), 3 layouts -- horizontal (also known as landscape format), stacked (which is closer to square), and icon (which does not include the name and is square), and 3 versions (color/black/white).
+So, that's at least 18 versions of most logos.

 You can find stickers for all projects and t-shirts and hoodies for each CNCF graduated and incubating project at the CNCF [store](https://store.cncf.io/).